 Import Data In SPSS

 As this is a hands-on tutorial on calculating a linear regression analysis in SPSS, we will need some data to generate a regression line.
-Don’t worry if you do not have such a file at hand; I have already done that for you in Excel.

 Let’s assume we want to investigate the effect of Advertising on Sales for a given company.
 Here is what the Excel dataset sample you downloaded above looks like.